barrucadu/barrucadu.co.uk/posts/2016-01-09-c-is-not-turing-complete.markdown

 > The lifetime of an allocated object extends from the allocation
 > until the deallocation.
 Each such allocation shall yield a pointer
 > to an object disjoint from any other object.

+### Addendum 2: Non-Object Information (Feb 2017)

+I had a fun discussion on IRC, where someone argued that the definition of pointer equality does not mention the object representation, therefore the fixed object representation size is irrelevant!
+Therefore, pointers could have extra information somehow which is not part of the object representation.

+It took a while to resolve, but I believe the final sentence of the object representation quote and the first clause of the pointer equality quote, together with the fact that pointers are values, resolves this:

+1. Pointers are values.
+2. > Two values (other than NaNs) with the same object representation compare equal, but values that compare equal may have different object representations.
+3. Points (1) and (2) mean that pointers with the same object representation compare equal.
+4. > Two pointers compare equal if and only if...
+5. The "only if" in (4) means that if two pointers compare equal, then the rest of the rules apply.
+6. Points (3) and (5) mean that two pointers with the same object representation compare equal, and therefore point to the same object (or are both null pointers, etc).

+This means that there cannot be any further information that what is stored in the object representation.

+Interestingly, I believe this forbids something I initially thought to be the case: I say in a footnote that different types could have different heaps.
+They *could*, but that doesn't let you use the same object representation for pointers of different types!